 Unfortunately, because most passengers travelling to Hawaii are leisure travellers rather than business travellers, airlines seem to route their oldest aircraft to Hawaii.
 As a result, it is crucial to select the right airline, aircraft and route to snag the best First Class lie-flat seats to Hawaii on these airlines.

 Stay At Four Seasons In Hawaii For Cheap

 I have outlined the best Four Seasons in Hawaii and we believe these hotels offer the absolute best hotels to stay in on the Hawaiian Islands.
 I have detailed how to get an upgrade & free breakfast at any Four Seasons hotel.
 Simply book through our Luxury Travel Concierge to get brilliant benefits at the same price as the hotel website.
 In fact, we offer these benefits at over 700 luxury hotels around the world, so contact us wherever you are travelling to, to get a better deal!

 Review: American Airlines First Class To Hawaii

 American Airlines flies to Hawaii from Dallas-Ft.
 Worth, Los Angeles and Phoenix.
 All planes offer seats which are similar to Domestic First except for the flights from Dallas.
-This means no amenity kits, no lie flat seats and a very average experience.
+This means no amenity kits, no lie-flat seats and very average experience.